BZIvanov/ProjectOne/README.md

 ## Working with the server

-To run the server type **npm run dev** as specified in the package.json file.
-Respectively to stop the server use **ctrl + c** in the terminal.

-The GraphQL playground is accessible at *http://localhost:3279/graphql*
+TODO: Rework this file

 ### Experienced issues

-1. TypeScript complains with import React after installing *react-router-dom*.
+1. TypeScript complains with import React after installing _react-router-dom_.

 **Fix:** delete node_modules folder and package-lock.json file and then install them back again.